Joseph E. Maddy: Early life

-He was born in Wellington, Kansas on October 14, 1892.
-Both of his parents were teachers.
+He was born in Wellington, Kansas on October 14, 1892, the son of teachers William and Mary (née Harrington) Maddy.
+He had one brother, Harry.

 He attended Wichita College of Music in Wichita, Kansas, where he studied violin and later joined the Minneapolis Symphony Orchestra.

-He was also the first music supervisor of instrumental music in America in 1918 in Rochester, New York.
-After a short time in Rochester, he was encouraged by Will Earhart to take a job at Morton High School in Richmond, Indiana to revive the outstanding school and community music program Earhart had developed there some years earlier.
-He remained in Richmond for four years.
+Maddy became one of the first supervisors of instrumental music in American public schools in 1918 in Rochester, New York.
+After a short time in Rochester, he was encouraged by Will Earhart to take a position at Morton High School in Richmond, Indiana, where he helped continue the school and community music program established by Earhart.